Divorcing a Narcissist is Hard

 - Possessing a sense of entitlement

-- Expecting special favors (and having an unquestioning compliance with those expectations)
+- Expecting special favors (and having an unquestioning compliance about those expectations)

-The list of formal criteria to receive this diagnosis is relatively lengthy.
+The list of formal criteria that is required to receive this diagnosis is relatively lengthy.
 In many cases, your spouse may present some, but not all, of the symptoms listed above.
-But the question remains: How do you deal with your divorce when your spouse tends to behave like a narcissist?
+But the question remains: How do you deal with your divorce if your spouse behaves like a narcissist?

 Why a Narcissist Makes Divorce Difficult

 The unfortunate part of being married to a narcissist is that you already know how controlling and manipulative they can be.
-Your spouse may truly believe that they’re a victim in every situation, which leads them to act without compassion or regard for your feelings.
+Your spouse may truly believe that they are a victim in every situation, which leads them to act without compassion or regard for your feelings.

 Reaching an agreement with an uncooperative, entitled spouse can be extremely frustrating and challenging.
-But if you give into their unreasonable demands, you could find yourself on financially shaky footing for the future.
-It becomes even more important to assemble a team of experienced communicators and negotiators, especially when your spouse knows how to manipulate a situation.
+But if you give into their unreasonable demands, you could find yourself on financially shaky footing in the future.
+Then it is even more important to assemble a team of experienced communicators and negotiators, especially when your spouse knows how to manipulate a situation.

 Prepare your paperwork.

 Before proceeding, make sure that you have access to every bank statement, asset statement, and documentation regarding investment income.
-Any information available about your current financial situation should be closely reviewed and filed away in case you need it.
-A narcissistic spouse has the potential to be extremely controlling.
-They may restrict your access to pertinent documentation after you file for divorce.
+Any information about your current financial situation should be closely reviewed and filed, in case you need it.

-Having all of your paperwork organized and available is critical to help your Certified Divorce Financial Analyst or divorce attorney realistically view your financial status.
-Then you can help them create a fair settlement to get you all that you are truly entitled to.
+Having all of your paperwork organized and available is critical to helping your Certified Divorce Financial Analyst or divorce attorney realistically view your financial status.
+Then you can help them create a fair settlement, in order to get everything that you are truly entitled to.

 Find the right divorce attorney.

-When dealing with an uncooperative, narcissistic spouse, you need a divorce attorney that has strong communication skills.
-If your case ever reaches trial, they should have the ability to persuade a judge of your right to marital assets.
+When dealing with an uncooperative, narcissistic spouse, you will need a divorce attorney that has strong communication skills.
+If your case ever goes to trial, your attorney should have the ability to persuade a judge about your right to marital assets.

-An attorney who is lacking in communication skills may also allow a narcissistic spouse to bully them.
-If your attorney is unable to convince the judge or stand up for your rights during the settlement negotiations, it could cost you the security of a firm financial future.
-As a result of their poor negotiation and communication skills, you will not receive all that you are entitled to.
+An attorney who lacks communication skills may also allow a narcissistic spouse to bully them.
+If your attorney is unable to convince the judge or stand up for your rights during the settlement negotiations, it could cost you the security of having a firm financial future.
+If they have poor negotiation skills, you will not receive all that you are entitled to.

 Be prepared for the additional expense associated with hiring the best divorce attorneys and teams in your area.
-Their advanced skillset and knowledge can significantly cost more than an inexperienced or ineffective divorce attorney.
+In the long run, investing in their advanced skillset and knowledge will cost less than hiring an inexperienced or ineffective divorce attorney.

 Take care of your emotional health.

 Divorce is rarely a pleasant experience, but when your spouse struggles with a narcissistic personality disorder, it can be incredibly taxing on your emotional and mental health.
-One of the first steps in successfully divorcing your narcissistic spouse is hiring a therapist to help you sort through your own issues, including those stemming from emotional, verbal, or physical abuse inflicted by your spouse.
+To successfully divorce your narcissistic spouse, one of the first steps is hiring a therapist to help you sort through your own issues—including the ones stemming from emotional, verbal, or physical abuse inflicted by your spouse.

 By taking responsibility for your emotional health, you can gain a feeling of control over the tumultuous times that surround you.
-You will be better prepared to head into your settlement negotiations and divorce proceedings with a greater sense of calm and preparation.
+Then you will be more prepared, so you can head into your settlement negotiations and divorce proceedings with a greater sense of calm and preparation.

 Divorcing a narcissist is possible.

-Divorce is already hard, but divorcing a narcissist makes the entire process even more difficult.
-You need to take the appropriate amount of time to prepare yourself for the challenge before you file for divorce.
-Advance preparation is key to maintaining a feeling of control and balance as new situations arise throughout the process.
+Divorce is already difficult, but divorcing a narcissist makes the entire process even more challenging.
+Before you file for divorce, you need to take the appropriate amount of time to prepare yourself for the challenge.
+As new situations arise throughout the process, advance preparation is key to maintaining a feeling of control and balance.

-By preparing your paperwork, hiring the best team, and taking care of your emotional health, you are setting yourself up for success to handle the additional challenges that this unique situation can present.
-Be sure you are ready to fight for your financial future and freedom from a narcissistic, overbearing spouse.
+By preparing your paperwork, hiring the best team, setting healthy boundaries, and taking care of your emotional health, you are setting yourself up for success.
+Then you can handle the additional challenges that this unique situation can present.